 Step 2: Choose iTunes Connection/Backup/Restore Errors and tap on Fix Now.

 Step 3: After completing the analyzing process, tap on Fix Now.
 Then, tap on Yes to give AnyFix permission.

 Step 4: After completing the repairing process, you can tap on Open iTunes to check if the problem is resolved.
 If not, you can choose Deep Repair mode to fix the issue.

 Just like above, sometimes iTunes may stop working when you really need it.
 Actually, to recover lost data or restore iPhone, you have more choice now than ever before.
 PhoneRescue for iOS is recognized as the #1 iTunes alternative for iOS users to restore iPhone from iTunes/iCloud backup, and recover deleted photos, messages, contacts, notes, calendar as well as other up to 31 iOS file types.

 3 highlights make PhoneRescue for iOS to be more popular than traditional iTunes recovery way: No data erase or replace needs, highest recovery success rate and 3 different recovery modes (from iPhone without backup, from iTunes backup & from iCloud backup).

-Step 2 Connect your iPhone to the computer via its USB cable > Choose Recover from iTunes Backup mode and click on Right Arrow to continue.
+Step 2.
+Connect your iPhone to the computer via its USB cable > Choose Recover from Backup mode and click on Right Arrow to continue.

-With above 5 solutions, you may have succeeded in fixing iTunes error 0xE8000015.
-If you will meet other error when using iTunes or iPhone, feel free to leave them in the comment section below, and we will reply you soon.
+With the above 6 solutions, you may have succeeded in fixing iTunes error 0xE8000015.
+If you will meet other errors when using iTunes or iPhone, feel free to leave them in the comment section below, and we will reply to you soon.
 Lastly, give PhoneRescue for iOS a try to be your good assistant.